EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 | {\mdseries} | \textmd{} | Medium series |
 | {\bfseries} | \textbf{} | Bold extended series |

-See their style in my given code.
+See their styles in my given code.

 NOTE: Since some fonts may not have all shape or series, these two command may have different effect.

-The command above can be mixed to use, for example:
+The commands above can be mixed to use, for example:

 ```latex
 {\rmfamily\slshape\mdseries Mixed font I}\\